GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

 \subsection{Communication Aspects}

-Two communication aspects have implications on the performance of our instance, and thus for the evaluation in \Cref{sec:eval_perf}.
-As this is not a primary focus of this work, we discuss alternatives on these aspects briefly in \Cref{sec:discussion}.
-The first aspect is the way how we broadcast messages.
-We implemented a flooding based broadcasting protocol.
+In our implementation, two aspects with regards to communication are particularly relevant: (i) Broadcasting was implemented by using a flooding-based protocol.
 Every node forwards broadcast messages to all neighbors, except the one from which the message was originally received.
 This way, a message will take the optimal paths, and thus flooding is optimal regarding run-time.

-Further, to reduce message overhead in terms of actual sent out bytes, we used a collective signature scheme.
-In the consensus phase all jurors have to individually consent by providing their own signatures.
-As we evaluate different jury sizes, we decided to implement the Schnorr signature scheme.
-This way, increasingly adding signatures to a message does not result in increasingly bigger \ac{bft} messages.
+We discuss alternatives in \Cref{sec:discussion}. (ii) To reduce communication overhead in terms of message sizes (in bytes), we use a collective signature scheme.
+In the consensus phase, all jurors have to individually consent by providing their own signatures.
+As we evaluate different jury sizes, we decided to implement the Schnorr signature scheme~\cite{collsig}.
+This way, increasingly adding signatures to a message does not result in increasing \ac{bft} messages sizes.